This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Why are they blank?
 Because the pages aren’t removable, and I’m afraid I’ll make a “mistake.”
 Fear of journaling!
 I don’t like crossed out words or white out.
 Silly, I know.

 I found this Tul discbound notebook recently though.
 This one is the junior size (5 1/2 x 8 1/2,) but it also comes in a letter size.
 Because it’s a discbound style, the pages are removable.
 I can remove pages or move them around.
 The cover is leather, and it’s so nice.
-(Update: I’ve also made my own discbound journal, and the tutorial is here.)
-Because I love the pretty leather cover and the quality, the Tul notebook has been the best discbound system I’ve found so far, other than the customized one I made.
+(Update: I recently made my own version of a discbound journal, and you can visit here to see how I did it: How to Make a Discbound Notebook.

 The Tul notebook comes with lined paper, but there are several different kinds of refills available.
 Or you can pick up the Tul Discbound hole punch and use any kind of paper you want.
 My paper preference is the HP Premium 32 paper, because it’s super smooth (safe for my brush pens), acid free, and heavyweight.
 It’s my go-to paper for brush lettering practice, journaling, etc.